sveetch/PO-Projects/README.rst

 Planned
 =======

+* Restricted API access with `djangorestframework`_ to get PO files or global project archive from external tools (like Optimus or a Django app from an external site) ?
 * User authoring to know who has done what;
-* Restricted API access to get PO files or global project archive from external tools (like Optimus or a Django app from an external site) ?
 * More granual permission restriction with `django-guardian`_;

 External API access